Your Airbnb Guest Refuses to Pay Damages? Here Are Your Options…

 Check Out Our Other Article on Rental Recon:

-- The 5 BEST SHEETS for Airbnb: Cotton, Microfiber, and More…
+- The 5 Best Sheets for Airbnb and Vacation Rentals: Cotton, Microfiber, Wrinkle Resistant and More…

 - The [5 BEST SHEETS for VACATION RENTALS] Review- Cotton, Microfiber, and More

 - The [3 BEST MATTRESS PROTECTORS for AIRBNB] 2022 Review (& Vacation Rentals) – Bed Bugs & Dust Mites Protection

 There are several actions you can take to protect yourself and your property from damage or theft.
 These tips will also help you file a successful claim for reimbursement if a guest does damage or steal your property and refuses to pay.

 Inventory- Take inventory of all the items in your Airbnb.
 This includes furniture, appliances, linen, and accessories.
 You should save receipts for anything you purchase for your Airbnb and write down the serial numbers of expensive items.